marbatlle/multiAffinity/1-Obtaining-DEGs-for-HB/README.md

 *output: (at /Matrices_HB)*
 One matrix with all three datasets merged

-## Obtain_Stats.ipynb
+## Obtain_DEG.py
-Merge the three datasets (done in previous script) and run the code for all three of them to obtain differentially expressed genes and its stats
+Once we have the matrix and its metadata, when running this script we will obtain:

+* Statistics of all genes: t-statistic, adj. p-value and Cohen's effect size
+* Filter DEG by adj p-value < 0.05 and Cohens effect size d > 0.8 (large) - num. of DEG: 227

-*output: (at /Outputs_HB) : join_data.statistics.csv*
+*output: (at /Outputs_HB) : HB_db_DEG.csv*